a few answers to our most common questions

 What if I raise more sponsorship money than the required sponsorship fee?

 You may collect more than the required sponsorship fee.
 If you do collect over the required amount of the sponsorship fee, please send in the full amount to the state pageant offices.
-You may use additional sponsorship toward special “Spotlight ads” in the Official Program Book, Hair & Makeup Services on pageant weekend, or a ticket purchase.
+You may use additional sponsorship toward special “Spotlight ads” in the Official Program Book, Hair & Makeup on Pageant Weekend, or a Ticket Purchase.

 If I win, will it interfere with school?

 We make school the number one priority!
 Our program only encourages your success!
-Almost all of your appearances, celebrity events, and charity work will take place during the weekend and will be scheduled in advance.
+Almost all of your appearances, celebrity events, and charity work will take place on weekends and will be scheduled in advance.

-Do I have to spend a lot of money on wardrobe?
+Do I have to spend a lot of money on my wardrobe?

-You do not need to spend fortunes on swimwear/active wear, an interview outfit, and an evening gown.
+You do not need to spend a fortune on activewear, swimwear, an interview outfit, and an evening gown.
 It is most important to find outfits that you will feel confident in and that best suit you and your personality.
 The personal choice of gowns have spanned from simple, elegant to hand beaded.
 But it is never the gown that the judges are scoring; it’s the young women wearing it.
 Again, several contestants have been able to secure a gown sponsor to assist them.

 What happens if I can’t get my registration materials in before the deadlines?